wso2-attic/siddhi-execution-approximate/pull_request_template.md

 > Those issues can be addressed by allowing the user to control the accuracy of answers and calculate results quickly with less memory utilization.

 ## Goals
-> Two approximate computing algorithms are implemented as Siddhi Stream Processor extensions which allow the users to change the accuracy levels are calculate distinct counts and counts of events in Siddhi streams.
+> Two approximate computing algorithms are implemented as Siddhi Stream Processor extensions which allow the users to change the accuracy levels and calculate distinct counts and counts of events in Siddhi streams.

 ## Approach
 > N/A

-## User stories
+## User stories>
-> Approximate Distinct Count Stream Extension
+* Approximate Distinct Count Stream Extension
->> Used to find the approximate distinct count of events in a window of a Siddhi event stream specifying the relative error and confidence to be maintained.
+    * Used to find the approximate distinct count of events in a window of a Siddhi event stream specifying the relative error and confidence to be maintained.
-> Approximate Distinct Count Ever Stream Extension
+* Approximate Distinct Count Ever Stream Extension
->> Used to find the approximate distinct count of events in a Siddhi event stream specifying the relative error and confidence to be maintained.
+    * Used to find the approximate distinct count of events in a Siddhi event stream specifying the relative error and confidence to be maintained.
-> Approximate Count Stream Extension
+* Approximate Count Stream Extension
->> Used to find the approximate count(frequency) of events in a window of a Siddhi event stream based on a specific attribute specifying the relative error and confidence to be maintained.
+    * Used to find the approximate count(frequency) of events in a window of a Siddhi event stream based on a specific attribute specifying the relative error and confidence to be maintained.

 ## Release note
 > Brief description of the new feature or bug fix as it will appear in the release notes